ZillaGaming/Poker/README.md

 PokerTracker imports and parses the hand histories that poker sites create during online play and stores the resulting statistics and information in a local PostgreSQL database.
 The information is used for in-game opponent analysis using a custom Head-Up Display (HUD), an automatic real-time overlay of each players statistics for each poker table, and for statistical analysis and review using custom reports, statistics, and filters.

 * Custom Statistic Coding = Custom coded statistics using SQL expressions used to track key performance metrics used for analysis in HUDs and reports.
 * Custom HUD = Displays general game state data and custom statistics on each table for each opponent.
-Used for identifying strategically and mathematically inefficient frequencies employed by opponents.
+Used for identifying exploitable strategic and mathematical inefficiencies frequencies employed by opponents.
 * Custom Pop-Up HUD = A visually smaller version of Custom HUD.
 Displays only essential metrics with additional information available from clickable pop-ups.
 * HUD Builder = Used to create the HUDs.
 Builder shows each statistical group (panel on the table dsiplay), the custom statistics involved with each group, and an approximated representation of the table visualization.
 * Custom Reporting = Uses custom statistics and filters to isolate specific segments of data for statistical and strategic analysis, such as identifying population benchmarks or hand playability cut-offs.